- Medicare managed care plans are offered by private companies that have a contract with Medicare.

 You can search for and enroll in plans in your area using Medicare’s plan finder tool.

 It allows you to input your ZIP code and other personal information, like the prescriptions you take.
-It’ll then match you with plans in your area.
-You can sort plans by their cost to you, then look at the details for each available plan.
+It then matches you with plans in your area.
+You can sort plans by their cost to you and then look at the details for each available plan.

 Once you’ve selected a plan, you can click “enroll.”
 The website will walk you through enrolling in the plan.
 You’ll need to have your red-and-white Medicare card on hand to provide information like your Medicare number and your Medicare parts A and B start date.